Real repentance and conviction of righteousness should dramatically augment prayer, study, meditation, but most importantly, how we live our lives.

 Martin Collins, maintaining that America culture prides itself on rugged individualism and independence, cautions that in spiritual matters, dependence upon God gives us the resolve, firmness, and tenacity for our spiritual journey.
 None of the heroes are . . .

 One of God's roles is as Judge, and His judgments are eternally binding.
 But what does this mean?
 Who is judged?
 How?
 When?
 For what?

-The book of Amos is an astounding prophecy, closely paralleling the conditions in modern Israel today.
-This first part deals with introductory materials, Israel's covenant responsibilities, God's judgment and how unrighteousness affects society.
+The book of Amos is an astounding prophecy, closely paralleling the conditions in the Western world today.
+Amos reveals how unrighteousness undermines society.

 John Ritenbaugh focuses upon the necessity to attain fellowship with God, defining fellowship as "joint participation with someone else in things possessed by both."
 At our calling (John 6:44) we have virtually nothing in common with our Creator.. . .

 The Parable of the Talents teaches the need for diligence in using the gifts of God.
 God expects us to use our talents to His glory and in the service of others.

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.